GoogleChrome/web.dev/src/site/content/en/learn/images/gif/index.md

 The unfortunate end result of those saved bytes is that you've lost pixel-perfection.

-{% Img src="image/cGQxYFGJrUUaUZyWhyt9yo5gHhs1/ZW6SBDsulfvJxC3iZRqd.png", alt="Blue to red horizontal boxes", width="752", height="400" %}
+{% Img src="image/cGQxYFGJrUUaUZyWhyt9yo5gHhs1/ZW6SBDsulfvJxC3iZRqd.png", alt="Blue to red horizontal boxes.", width="752", height="400" %}

 Of course, you, the rendering engine, don't know that—the detail of the darker blue pixel was left out of how I encoded my source image.
 You've rendered the image exactly as I've encoded it, based on our shared understanding of the colors we have at hand.